AllianceAuth-Apps/discordproxy/docs/development.md

 ## DiscordClient

-DiscordClient is a class provided by Discord Proxy which aims to make it easy to interact with Discord in your code.
+`DiscordClient` is a class provided by Discord Proxy which aims to make it easy to interact with Discord in your code.
 Most of the complexity of the underlying gRPC protocol is hidden behind a simple API.
-We recommend this approach for most use cases.

 ```eval_rst
 .. seealso::